Defined Contribution Plans

 Traditional 401(k) plans are great for companies who want to offer their employees the chance to save for their own retirement!
-They are especially appealing for employers who have a lot of participation from all classes of employees and who like the idea of deciding each year whether or not to make company contributions into the plan.
+They are especially appealing to employers who have a lot of participation from all classes of employees and who like the idea of deciding each year whether or not to make company contributions to the plan.

 - Flexibility in company contributions

 - Wide variety of plan provisions, including eligibility and rollover options